The Agile Principles

 Stop crying, grab the first episode here

-and subscribe to the newsletter so that you don’t miss the next one!
+and subscribe to the newsletter so that you don’t miss the next one (and get access to our free downloads)!

 I promise, your email address is safe and you can opt out any time.